scychan/scychan.github.io/_posts/2025-07-27-compute-as-money.markdown

 **The utility of money lies in its universal convertibility** into virtually any other resource, good, or service.
 Consequently, having control over money is incredibly powerful.

 **In the age of AGI…** If we consider a potential world where AI is truly *general*, it can thus be converted to anything else (including money).
 Money has value because it buys resources, labor, and influence.
-In an age of AGI, AI could perform tasks such that:
+In an age of AGI, AI could perform tasks using compute, such that:

-* compute could also obtain resources
+* it could help obtain resources
 * compute *is* a kind of labor and can help you obtain more
-* compute can be converted to influence (sometimes quite directly, by communicating directly with those that you wish to influence)
+* it can obtain influence (sometimes quite directly, by communicating directly with those that you wish to influence)

 Thus, **compute also achieves its own kind of universal convertibility**, albeit via a different mechanism.
 It can do work and generate the above goods and outcomes for you.[^1]